 616. American Military History (5).

 A study of U.S. military policy, strategy, and tactics from 1775 to the present.
 This course may be offered concurrently with HY 416.

 617. A History of U.S. Airpower (5).

 A study of the evolution of the U.S. Air Force and American aviation policy.
 This course may be offered concurrently with HY 417.

-92 Auburn University at Montgomery 619.
-Critical Issues in American History (5).
+619. Critical Issues in American History (5).

 A study of the significant political, economic, and social controversies which have influenced the development of the United States since colonial times.
 This course may be offered concurrently with HY 419.

 629. Critical Issues in Non-U.S. History (5).

 A study of the significant political, economic, and foreign controversies which have influenced the development of areas outside of the United States.
 This course may be offered concurrently with HY 429.

 636. Tudor-Stuart England (5).

 A study of the England of Henry VIII, Elizabeth I, and James I, or more broadly the 16th and 17th centuries, with emphasis on the social, political, economic, constitutional, religious, and intellectual changes of lasting effect.
 This course may be offered concurrently with HY 436.

 638. Modern Britain (5).

 An analysis of forces contributing to the development of contemporary British civilization.
 This course may be offered concurrently with HY 438.

 640. France, 1787-1870 (5).

 Covering the period from the beginning of the Revolution until the fall of Napoleon III, the course treats the era as a playing-out of many of the forces arising from the Revolution.
 This course may be offered concurrently with HY 440.

 641. Modern France, 1870-Present (5).

-This course examines the uncertain course of republican govern- ment in France and some of the causes and consequences of this instability.
+This course examines the uncertain course of republican government in France and some of the causes and consequences of this instability.
 This course may be offered concurrently with HY 441.

 642. The French Revolution and Napoleon (5).

 A study of revolutionary ideas and events in France and Europe from 1789 to 1815, with emphasis on the forces and factors causing revolution and reaction.
 This course may be offered concurrently with HY 442.

 645. Early Germany (5).

 A survey of the development of the Germanic peoples from Roman times to the end of the Napoleonic era, emphasizing the political structure of the Holy Roman Empire.
 Cultural and religious issues will also be discussed.
 Concurrent with HY 445.

 646. Modern Germany (5).

 This course traces German history from the dissolution of the Holy Roman Empire to the present.
-Themes covered will include the process of German unification under Prussian leadership, the na- ture of political society in the Second Empire, the failure of democ- racy during the Weimar Republic leading to the rise of National Socialism, and postwar developments.
+Themes covered will include the process of German unification under Prussian leadership, the nature of political society in the Second Empire, the failure of democracy during the Weimar Republic leading to the rise of National Socialism, and postwar developments.
 This course may be offered concurrently with HY 446.
-647. Social and Economic History of Modern Europe, 1400-1750 (5).
-A study of European society from 1400 to 1750 and the continuities and changes in the daily life of the individual in family, community, and workplace.
-The subject will be approached from anthropological, economic, and sociological perspectives.
-This course may be offered concurrently with HY 447.

-Social and Economic History of Modern Europe Since 1750 (5).
+647. Social History of Early Modern Europe, 1500-1750 (5).